braboj/tutorial-git/02-Concepts/08-git-selectors.md

 ## Selectors
-Selectors are special type of operators used to select specific commits from the commit history.
-The selection can then be used to either move the HEAD back in history or to filter out specific commits.
+Selectors are special type of operators used to select single or multiple commits from the commit history.
+The selection can then be used to either move the HEAD back in history or in combination with diagnostic tools.

 -------------------------------------------------------------------------------
 ### Ancestry selectors